clrd4t0/odin-recipes/README.md

 Good luck to me!

 ----- UPDATE 17/02/2024 16:18 -----

 I've completed the project.
 Feels great to have something I made work and look like it's intended to.
 Surprisingly I made a mistake when working with git, so I had to repair my repository with the help of Google.
 Luckily it worked and nothing was lost.
 This has been a great experience.
 **Project finished**

+----- UPDATE 21/02/2024 14:38 -----

+Pushed a new commit, added basic CSS Stlying.
+Makes me wonder if most recipe sites on the internet is part of TOP.
+This is real fun.
+Hopefully I can make this website look more like a proper site in the future.